scarv/sca3s-backend/README.md

 <!--- -------------------------------------------------------------------- --->

-*A component part of the [SCARV](https://github.com/scarv) project,
+*Acting as a component part of the [SCARV](https://github.com/scarv) project,
 `lab.scarv.org` is a collection of resources that support the